 - Helping reduce necrotizing enterocolitis in preterm infants

 - Treating acute pediatric infectious diarrhea

 - Decreasing the risk or duration of upper respiratory tract infections (such as the common cold) or gut infections

-An increasing number of studies also support probiotic health benefits beyond the digestive tract: for oral care in children and for liver health, bacterial vaginosis, urinary tract infections, and other indications in adults.
+An increasing number of studies also support probiotic health benefits beyond the digestive tract, including oral, liver, skin, vaginal and urinary tract health.

 A robust safety profile has been documented in clinical trials for many probiotic strains.
-However, for certain at-risk populations, such as premature infants, immunocompromised individuals, those with a serious illness, and those with ‘short gut’, a manuscript describing precautions has been published.
+However, for certain at-risk populations, such as premature infants, immunocompromised individuals, those with a serious illness, and those with ‘short gut’, certain concerns arise.
+A manuscript describing precautions has been published.

-In some cases, probiotic mechanisms of action are known; in other cases, they are not even though a health benefit has been demonstrated.
+Mechanisms that drive probiotic benefits are an active area of research and in some cases may be known.
+However, confirming mechanisms is challenging and often they remain unconfirmed in humans even though a health benefit has been demonstrated.
+Further, experts suspect that multiple mechanisms may act in concert to elicit a health benefit.
 A common misconception is that probiotics need to alter the gut microbiota in order to be effective.
-In fact, probiotics are not known to take up permanent residence in the gut despite documented health benefits.
+In fact, in general probiotics have not been shown to take up permanent residence in the gut despite documented health benefits.